This West African peanut stew is a hearty and filling vegan recipe that is perfect for a cozy night in!

 What is West African Peanut Stew?

-I use a natural chunky peanut butter for this recipe, because I just LOVE those little chunky bits of peanuts.
+- Use chunky peanut butter for this recipe.
+I just LOVE those little chunky bits of peanuts.
 They really give this stew a great texture!

 Hope you enjoy loves! xoPrint

-A rich a hearty stew loaded with peanut butter, sweet potato and lentils!
+A rich a hearty stew loaded with peanut butter, sweet potato and lentils for a cozy and filling meal!

 - 1 tbsp avocado oil